Mackan2023/Literbox-of-Fenix/README.md

 <html>
 <a># literbox Fenix</a>

-<a>Hey, I have an idea, if you like to "bug" with, well, go head.</a>
+<a>Hey, I have an idea, if you like to "bug" with, well, go head.
-<a>I'm totally new to programming/electrical/ect, I'm no one.</a>
+I'm totally new to programming/electrical/ect, I'm no one.
-<a>I will need a lot of help if you are interested in helping me? you are welcome to help.</a>
+I will need a lot of help if you are interested in helping me? you are welcome to help.
-<a>I have no idea what I'm doing here or what is what but I have an idea that I really like to do.</a>
+I have no idea what I'm doing here or what is what but I have an idea that I really like to do.</a>

 it is a self-cleaning litter box for cats, https://github.com/Mackan2023/Literbox-of-Fenix/doc/